 • Biophysical Modeling, etc

 Biomedical Engineers are paid well – much better than any other field of engineering.
-Their average annual salary is almost $60,000 with many other facilities, which not every engineering industry can provide, because of the uniqueness of the work.
-There was a report issued by US Department of Labor that stated that the mean salary paid to a biomedical engineer is $91,760 while the top 10 percent of these engineers earn almost $139,350 every year, which is such a huge amount of money.
-So, no matter WHAT DO BIOMEDICAL ENGINEERS DO, they are paid very well and provide services to the society with all of their heart and soul.
+Biomedical engineering is most emerging field with a rapid growth rate of 23% .
+Average growth rate of all other occupation is 7%.
+Average biomedical engineer salary is $60,000 with many other facilities, which not every engineering industry can provide, because of the uniqueness of the work.
+There was a report issued by US Department of Labor that stated that the median salary paid to a biomedical engineer is $91,760 while the top 10 percent of these engineers earn almost $139,350 every year, which is such a huge amount of money.